muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 Contains the workflow case, visible artifacts, and missing-diagnosability context.

 #### `replay_outputs.json`
-Contains the baseline state, route explanation, first repair move, and replayed improved visibility state.
+Contains the baseline state, route explanation, first repair move, and improved visibility state.

 #### `expected_output.json`
-Contains the clean target structure for what the demo is trying to make visible.
+Contains the clean target structure for what the demo is meant to make visible.

-#### notebook
+#### `demo_f5_observability.ipynb`
-Contains the optional live reproduction flow.
+Contains the replay-first notebook version of the demo, runnable in Colab.

 ---

-## 11. Expected outcome ✅
+## 8. Expected outcome

 If the demo works, the user should walk away with the following understanding: